AustinNich/reading-notes/texteditors-terminals.md

 ----

 A terminal is the actual interface to your computer that you can type and execute text based commands.
 The terminal is used to execute commands that allow you to do a certain task like: display computer content, locate and create file pathways, create networks, and so much more!
+The commands that you use while working in a terminal can very based on the operating system, but all use common lauges from the tech community.

+> Mac Terminal
+  - The command language that you type into Terminal to interact with your Mac, is called bash.
+> Linux terminal
+  - Shell Scripting Shell Scripting is the language used on linux terminals.
+> Wh

+The command line interface (CLI), or the language that you type into Terminal to interact with your Mac, is called bash.
+Everything we discuss below is a bash command.
+Before you start using Terminal, you customize it to your own personal preference.

+Stick Notes.
+Shell Scripting is the language of the linux terminal.
+Shell scripts are sometimes referred to as “shebang” which is derived from the “#!” notation.
+Shell scripts are executed by interpreters present in the linux kernel.

 ----